 Phillips Lytle has extensive experience representing clients dealing with the New York State Department of Environmental Conservation, the Environmental Protection Agency, the Occupational Safety and Health Administration and the U.S. Department of Labor, as well as other local, state and federal agencies.
 We provide advice and handle parallel investigations, work to resolve matters other than on a criminal basis, and litigate both civil and criminal proceedings in federal and state court.

-We regularly handle matters for businesses faced with an investigation or subpoena from the NYS Attorney General.
-These typically involve New York’s consumer fraud statutes, federal debt collection statutes, and prevailing wage issues, as well as various other New York State statutes and regulations.
+We regularly handle matters for businesses faced with an investigation by or a subpoena from the New York State Attorney General, the DOJ, the U.S. Attorney’s Office, or the FBI.
+These typically involve New York’s consumer fraud statutes, federal debt collection statutes, and prevailing wage issues, as well as various other federal and state statutes and regulations.
 Depending on the circumstances and our role, our efforts often relate to litigation, negotiations and coordination with media and governmental relations specialists.

-Phillips Lytle has advised clients regarding compliance with the provisions of the New York Lobbying Act, which regulates contacts with state legislators and agencies and other public officials.
-We are able to represent clients who are subject to investigation and prosecution pursuant to the Lobbying Act by the New York State Commission on Public Integrity.
+Phillips Lytle has advised clients regarding compliance with the provisions of the New York State Lobbying Act, which regulates contacts with state legislators and agencies and other public officials.
+We are able to represent clients who are subject to investigation and prosecution pursuant to the Lobbying Act by the New York State Joint Commission on Public Ethics.

 Our attorneys are experienced in the preparation and handling of criminal appeals in both federal and state courts involving all aspects of criminal practice, including pre-trial motions, motions to suppress and Fourth Amendment issues, trial issues and sentencing issues.